Transport in India: Seaplane

+Skyhop Aviation plans to launch seaplane operations between Kochi and Lakshadweep using DHC6-400 aircraft.

 Bicycles

 Bicycles or cycles, have ownership rates ranging from around 30% to 75% at the state level.
 Along with walking, cycling accounts for 50% to 80% of the commuter trips for those in the informal sector in urban areas.
 However, recent developments suggest that bicycle riding is quickly becoming popular in Indian cities.
 In smaller Indian cities, non-motorised transport, which includes cycling, accounts for close to 50% of the total trips by the working-class population.
 In larger cities like Mumbai, Bengaluru, and Delhi, non-motorised transport accounts for 35%-37% of the total trips.
 In recent years, government development authorities all over India have encouraged the setup and use of separate bicycle lanes alongside the roads to combat pollution and ease traffic congestion.